laurent22/joplin/readme/spec/server_sharing.md

 It should be possible to have multiple share links for a given note.
 For example: I share a note with one person, then the same note with a different person.
 I revoke the share for one person, but I sill want the other person to access the note.

-So when a share link is created for a note, the API always return a new link.
+So when a share link is created for a note, the API always returns a new link.